- MA, History and Philosophy of Science, Indiana University, Bloomington, IN, 1986.

-- 4/2015 – Present: I currently work in the Public Affairs group of the Defense Advanced Research Projects Agency (DARPA) where I help tell the story of the technologically visionary agency.
+- 4/2015 – 10/2018: I worked in the Public Affairs group of the Defense Advanced Research Projects Agency (DARPA) where I help tell the story of the technologically visionary agency.
 Among my many responsibilities is to produce the podcast series, Voices from DARPA.

 - 11/2011 – 4/2015: Contract book author/consultant, Naval Center of Space Technology, which is part of the Naval Research Laboratory.
 I have been hired to write a book-length chronicle of NRL’s role in the American space program.
 With a possible title of “America’s Secret NASA,” the book will tell the little-known but hugely consequential role of non-civilian space program run by the Navy since the 1950s.
 I am working on this project as a subcontractor with Praxis, Inc., based in Alexandria, VA.
 During this time frame, I also was working on freelance articles aor Nature magazine, the Howard Hughes Medical Institute Bulletin and the Washington Post.
 I also have been doing contract work for the National Nanotechnology Coordinating Office (NNCO).